Minamitorishima: Minamitorishima area rare-earth deposits

+Natural resources

+In January 2026, the deep-sea scientific drilling vessel Chikyū, operated by the Japan Agency for Marine-Earth Science and Technology (JAMSTEC), conducted the world's first trial extraction of rare earth-rich mud from approximately 6000 m below the sea surface near the island, as part of Japan's Strategic Innovation Promotion Program.

+The mission lasted until 14 February 2026 and targeted the retrieval of approximately 35 t of seabed mud, each tonne estimated to contain around 2 kg of rare earth elements.
+Japan's Deputy Chief Cabinet Secretary Masanao Ozaki described the successful retrieval as "a meaningful achievement from the perspectives of economic security and comprehensive ocean development."

+The Japan Times reported that full industrialisation of the process is targeted by 2028, requiring demonstrated viability from mining through separation and refining.
+Environmental groups raised concerns about potential damage to deep-sea ecosystems.
+The government stated it would collect ecological data throughout the trial.

 Wildlife

 A species in the gecko family Gekkonidae, Perochirus ateles, inhabits the island.
 In Japan, these are found only in Minamitorishima and South Iwo Jima.
 They are thought to have arrived from Micronesia on driftwood.

-Also, a large number of land snails, Achatina fulica, have parasites that are harmful to humans.
-Various forms of marine life inhabit the ocean around the island, including sea snakes, tuna, sharks, and some rare fish.
+A large number of land snails, Achatina fulica, have parasites that are harmful to humans.
+Marine life inhabits the ocean around the island, including sea snakes, tuna, sharks, and some rare fish.
 Small fish are in the shallow area around the island.

 Population

 No local residents live on Minamitorishima.
 Civilians are not allowed to reside there, and the personnel of the Japan Meteorological Agency, JSDF, and the Japan Coast Guard, only serve on the island for a limited time, and in limited numbers.

 History

 Japan's exclusive economic zones: Minamitorishima is at the center of the isolated easternmost circle.

 First known sightings

 The first discovery and mention of an island in this area was made by a Spanish Manila galleon captain, Andrés de Arriola, in 1694.
 It was charted in Spanish maps as Sebastián López, after Spanish Admiral Sebastián López, victorious in the battles of La Naval de Manila in 1646 against the Dutch.
 Its exact location was left unrecorded until further sightings in the 19th century.

 Captain Bourn Russell (1794–1880) in the Lady Rowena departed Sydney, NSW, 2 November 1830 on a Pacific whaling voyage.
 On his return on 27 June 1832, he reported an island, not on his charts, which he named "William the Fourth's Island".
 The Sydney Herald reported Russell's description of the size, shape, and orientation of the island and its reef, but misspelled his name and gave the island a Southern Hemisphere latitude.

 The island was sighted again on 16 December 1864 by Captain Charles Gelett of the Hawaiian Evangelical Association's missionary ship Morning Star, and was called "Weeks Island" by him.
 Its position was recorded by a United States survey ship in 1874 and first sighted by a Japanese national, Kiozaemon Saito, in 1879.